a4lg/rust-target-feature-dispatch/src/docs/target_feature_dispatch.md

 [^mipsr6-2]: Unlike `mips` and `mips64` (supporting dynamic feature dispatching), `mips32r6` and `mips64r6` do not support dynamic feature detection.
-Beware that, `mips32r6` and `mips64r6` (ISA Release 6) are binary-incompatible to previous ISA releases although almost completely share the features.
+Beware that, `mips32r6` and `mips64r6` (ISA Release 6) are binary-incompatible to previous ISA releases although they almost completely share the features.

 *   Dispatching: **Maybe Dynamic**
     Dynamic dispatching can be enabled unless explicitly disabled or